Here are the ten most common

 you have all details planned, and if you need help,

 get it early.
-Re-making a half-reserved trip is
+Any travel agent will tell you that re-designing a half-reserved trip is

 a nightmare.
 More...